 - Total Closed Support Tickets Verses Helpdesk Hours | Current Year Vs. Prior Year

 If you outsource this function, then this graph will be very insightful and valuable when it comes time for annual contract renewal.
-I also use it to help me manage the support hours by making sure that we maintain productivity standards and not just adding billable hours.
+I also use it to help me manage the support hours by making sure that we keep up productivity standards and not just adding billable hours.

 - New Support Tickets Created or Open Support Tickets | Current Year Vs. Prior Year